 I use the lower fork tube as a balancer, and it turns out pretty well to me.

-Paint the triple tree.
+Painted the triple tree.

 I take the rear wheel apart, and try to take the old tire from the rim, not easy at all….
 I finally have to use a jig saw.
 Then a good clean, sand and paint.

 I found the solution for the blinker, they were blinking to fast with the new bullet I got.
-My guess is everything is a question of load, the original bulb was a 23w/8w and the bulb in the bullet is a 23w/6w. when I replaced the one in the bullet by the original bulb it worked fine.
+My guess is everything is a question of load, the original bulb was a 23w/8w and the bulb in the bullet is a 23w/6w. when I replaced the one in the bullet by the original bulb (too big) it worked fine.
 I just need to find some bulb with the same wattage who can fit in the bullet.

 I also got my 2 shock boots, they are looking really good, perfect size, I am sure I will not have any problem with rusty washer in the fork!

-So now here we go, after changing the chain, installing the rear turn signal, put everything back together.
+So now here we go, after changing the chain, installing the rear blinkers, put everything back together.
 As you can see I cut out the original seat, I was able to do a test drive.
 You can also see the license plate holder, Hugh help me with the welding, he did a great job, and for sure it is not going anywhere.

 I like the look with the fat front tire, getting closer.
 I think the previous owner did some work on the EPA, a good thing.
-I ordered a bigger K&N air filter and some door trim and I will Scooterize the breather.
+I ordered a bigger K&N air filter and some chrome door trim and I will Scooterize the breather.

 Next step Scooterize.

-Happy New Year,
+Happy New Year!